sukhjitsingh/chathub-rn/README.md

 The SDK Manager can be accessed from the "Welcome to Android Studio" screen.
 Click on "Configure", then select "SDK Manager".

 Select the "SDK Platforms" tab from within the SDK Manager, then check the box next to "Show Package Details" in the bottom right corner.
-Look for and expand the `Android 6.0 (Marshmallow)` entry, then make sure the following items are all checked:
+Look for and expand the `Android 8.1 (Oreo)` entry, then make sure the following items are all checked:

->- Google APIs
->- Android SDK Platform 23
+>- Android SDK Platform 27
->- Intel x86 Atom_64 System Image
+>- Google APIs Intel x86 Atom System Image
->- Google APIs Intel x86 Atom_64 System Image
+>- Google Play Intel x86 Atom System Image

 Next, select the "SDK Tools" tab and check the box next to "Show Package Details" here as well.

-Look for and expand the "Android SDK Build-Tools" entry, then make sure that 23.0.1 is selected.
+Look for and expand the "Android SDK Build-Tools" entry, then make sure that `27.0.3` is selected.

+Also, here you check to see if `Intel x86 Emulator Accelerator (HAXM Installer)` is selected as well.

 Finally, click "Apply" to download and install the Android SDK and related build tools.